ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 The goal is to satisfy the boundary conditions exactly, and have the interior (PDE) residual (a measure of the error) go to zero.
 The constraints can be specified within
-Modulus Sym using classes like ``PointwiseBoundaryConstrant`` and ``PointwiseInteriorConstraint``.
+PhysicsNeMo Sym using classes like ``PointwiseBoundaryConstrant`` and ``PointwiseInteriorConstraint``.
-Modulus Sym then constructs a *loss function* -- a measure of the neural network's approximation error -- from the constraints.
+PhysicsNeMo Sym then constructs a *loss function* -- a measure of the neural network's approximation error -- from the constraints.
-By default, Modulus Sym will use L2 (sum of squares) loss, but it is possible to change this.
+By default, PhysicsNeMo Sym will use L2 (sum of squares) loss, but it is possible to change this.
 The optimizer will train the neural network by minimizing the loss function.
 This way of specifying the constraints is called *soft constraints*.
 In what follows, we will explain how to specify the constraints.